introtoxicXXl/donaty/_answer.md

 #### Answer: A

-<i>Write your explanation here</i>
-the if condition checks if the current num is truthy.
+<i>The if condition checks if the current num is truthy.
 It means it checks if the num is not equal to 0.
 So, the condition increments the count variable only when num is not zero.In the nums array, there is only one element that is not equal to 0 which is 1, so the count will be 1.
-The output of console.log(count) will be 1.
+The output of console.log(count) will be 1.</i>

 </p>
 </details>